Improving type safety in Python interfaces: a poor man's dependent types

 query_params_model: Type[Query],

-Additionally, we force the models to be passed as keyword arguments, so the user doesn’t confuse them.
+Additionally, we force the model classes to be passed as keyword arguments, so the user doesn’t confuse them.

 @override